[This is a draft]

 My conclusion, and the trajectory of my religion.
 We cannot pluck the Bible out of the context of the church that birthed it, manifest in the Orthodox Church.

 But if we choose to approach the Bible as divine, we have to accept the decisions of the early church fathers as divine.
 And there is no justification to limit those decisions to the canon.
 If the canon is divine, so are the decisions of the councils.
 And their theology.
 And their practices of worship.
-And the heir to that tradition is the Orthodox Church.
+The heir to that tradition is the Orthodox Church.

 But I feel you can’t consider the Bible divine, as Protestants and evangelicals do, without taking very serious the early church fathers, the councils, early christian theology, and early church worship practices.